Sustainability at Kroger

-Kroger is committed to improving sustainability – using natural resources responsibly, reducing the impact of our operations and eliminating waste.
-Read more about how we are improving Eco-Stewardship in our 2020 Sustainability Goals progress update.
-We focus our work on waste reduction and diversion, reducing our energy and climate impacts, and increasing water efficiency.
+Kroger is committed to improving sustainability by using natural resources responsibly, reducing the impact of our operations and eliminating waste.
+In our stores, manufacturing plants and distribution centers, we focus our efforts on increasing waste reduction and diversion, reducing energy and climate impacts, and increasing water efficiency.

 Reducing our carbon footprint is an important pillar in Kroger’s sustainability commitment, and we continue to invest in energy efficiency and low-carbon technologies.
 Increasing energy efficiency, reducing refrigerant emissions and using more renewable energy are key areas of focus.Learn More About Our Energy Reduction Work

 Adopting renewable energy helps Kroger reduce our greenhouse gas impacts.
 Our two anaerobic digesters turn food waste and food production byproducts into renewable biogas, while our multiple solar power installations generate clean energy.
 Our Paramount, Calif., distribution center hosts our largest solar array to date, while our manufacturing team activated their first solar array in early 2020 in La Habra, Calif.